laravel/docs/eloquent-relationships.md

         }
     }

-As you can see, the relationship is defined exactly the same as its `User` counterpart, with the exception of simply referencing the `App\User` model.
+As you can see, the relationship is defined exactly the same as its `User` counterpart, with the exception of referencing the `App\User` model.
 Since we're reusing the `belongsToMany` method, all of the usual table and key customization options are available when defining the inverse of many-to-many relationships.

 #### Retrieving Intermediate Table Columns